 Chelsea Buns are your festive, colorful cinnamon rolls with all the delightful add-ons like raisins, pecans and cherries.

 Baking bread to me was once fearful and intimidating.
-One that needs to be tackled with extra care, lots of precautions and mindfulness.
-But like gaining a new friend easing from an awkward stage of a relationship to a more relaxed, familiar one, I have gained a wonderful bond with baking bread.
+One that needs to be tackled with extra care and lots of precautions.
+But like gaining a new friend, easing from an awkward stage of a relationship to a more relaxed, familiar one, I have gained a wonderful bond with baking bread.

 And it is not a perfect one, as you might think.
 It is the kind of bond where I mess up and make mistakes.
-But most importantly, it is a bond where I play around and have fun.
+But most importantly, I play around and have fun.

 Ever since, I have approached bread making with less rigidity, and in a more relaxed manner.
 It is playing with dough basically.
 And just like with any friendship, you only need to feel the dough and be one with it.